kagan94/Battleship-game/README.md

 ## TODO GUI:
-* form to create a nickname
 * form to create a new field + size of field
 * create random ships locations on the map
 * show the map of ships location for player
 * spectator mode
-* remove double-click (as triger) on the same coordinate on the field that user can click only once on one coordinate.
+* remove double-click (as triger) on the same coordinate on the field that user can click only once on one coordinate
+* Remove glitch with window freezeing while waiting for the response (Maybe through using separate Thread for GUI)

 ![SQL db scatch](http://clip2net.com/clip/m527982/98592-clip-43kb.png)